 The diet operates on the premise that everything we eat impacts our pH balance (hence the chemistry experiment quote).
 Meat, for example, is very low on the pH scale, which means it’s very acidic and should be avoided.
-Vegetables, however, are very low, which means they are alkaline and should be embraced.
+Vegetables, however, are very high, which means they are alkaline and should be embraced.

 On the face of it, the alkaline diet seems to promote a pretty healthy way of eating.
 After all, we know that plant-based whole foods are nutritious.
 But does the idea of following a pH scale to determine what you should have for dinner actually hold up?
 The research behind it, it turns out, is lacking.